I have two tattoos: 1, the name of a girlfriend and 2, a religious cross. She is no longer my girlfriend, and I am no longer religious.

 How many times do we change our minds, tastes, and opinions?
 How often have we changed the design of our duvet, cushion covers or the colour of our home walls?
 Or got bored with our desktop/mobile screensaver?

 That is what it's like when you decide to have artwork permanently etched on your skin.
 The human species is prone to changing their minds — changing the things that we no longer like, or no longer represents us because we all evolve, change and grow, young adults and the elderly alike.

 For Beauty and Style

-- Tattoos are a great way to break the ice and start a conversation with strangers (a pro and con!).
+- Tattoos are a great way to break the ice and start a conversation with strangers (pro and con!) depending on the individual.

-- Transform stretch marks, wrinkles and birthmarks into works of art with a cleverly placed tattoo design. (as shown in the image below)
+- Transform stretch marks, wrinkles, and birthmarks into works of art with a cleverly placed tattoo design. (as shown in the image below)

 - If you have been killed or murdered and your body dismembered and dumped, tattoos are an ideal way for body parts to be identified, if and when the need arises.